mkudija/mkudija.github.io/reading-notes/_md/2021-04-16-Business Data Science.md

 	- *MapReduce (MR)* can be applied to DMR

 ## Chapter 5: Experiments
-*Summary: Experiments allow us to predict a different future from the past after we take action to change it. **Randomized Controlled Trials**—or **AB Testing**—are the gold standard, but we can also approximate causal impact using **Difference-in-difference** (adjacent markets) or **Regression discontinuity** when treatment occurs at a threshold.*
+*Summary: Experiments allow us to predict a different future from the past after we take action to change it. **Randomized Controlled Trials**—or **AB Testing**—are the gold standard, but we can also approximate causal impact using **Difference-in-difference** for adjacent markets as an example, **Regression discontinuity** when treatment occurs at a threshold, or **Instrumental Variables** to understand causal inference from upstream randomness.*

 - Experiments allow us to predict a future that is *different* from the past (because you take actions to make it different, i.e. *counterfactuals*).
 - **Randomized Controlled Trials**—or **AB Testing**—are the gold standard for estimating counterfactuals